Q3 2023 EPS Estimates for PPG Industries, Inc. Reduced by Seaport Res Ptn (NYSE:PPG)

 PPG Industries, Inc. (NYSE:PPG – Free Report) – Seaport Res Ptn reduced their Q3 2023 earnings per share (EPS) estimates for PPG Industries in a research note issued on Monday, July 24th.
 Seaport Res Ptn analyst M. Harrison now expects that the specialty chemicals company will earn $1.92 per share for the quarter, down from their previous estimate of $1.95.
 The consensus estimate for PPG Industries’ current full-year earnings is $7.52 per share.
 Seaport Res Ptn also issued estimates for PPG Industries’ Q2 2024 earnings at $2.45 EPS, Q3 2024 earnings at $2.22 EPS and Q4 2024 earnings at $1.65 EPS.

-PPG Industries (NYSE:PPG – Get Free Report) last announced its quarterly earnings data on Friday, July 21st.
-The specialty chemicals company reported $2.25 earnings per share for the quarter, beating the consensus estimate of $2.14 by $0.11.
-The business had revenue of $4.87 billion during the quarter, compared to analyst estimates of $4.84 billion.
+PPG Industries (NYSE:PPG – Get Free Report) last released its quarterly earnings results on Friday, July 21st.
+The specialty chemicals company reported $2.25 earnings per share (EPS) for the quarter, topping the consensus estimate of $2.14 by $0.11.
+The company had revenue of $4.87 billion during the quarter, compared to analysts’ expectations of $4.84 billion.
 PPG Industries had a return on equity of 23.59% and a net margin of 7.38%.
-The company’s revenue was up 3.9% on a year-over-year basis.
-During the same quarter in the prior year, the firm posted $1.81 earnings per share.
+The company’s revenue for the quarter was up 3.9% compared to the same quarter last year.
+During the same quarter in the prior year, the business posted $1.81 earnings per share.

 PPG Industries Trading Down 0.6 %

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in PPG.
-Vontobel Holding Ltd. increased its holdings in PPG Industries by 51.9% in the first quarter.
-Vontobel Holding Ltd. now owns 5,991 shares of the specialty chemicals company’s stock valued at $797,000 after purchasing an additional 2,048 shares during the last quarter.
-Sei Investments Co. increased its holdings in shares of PPG Industries by 14.7% in the first quarter.
-Sei Investments Co. now owns 23,667 shares of the specialty chemicals company’s stock worth $3,099,000 after acquiring an additional 3,025 shares in the last quarter.
-Prudential PLC bought a new stake in shares of PPG Industries in the first quarter worth about $619,000.
-Vanguard Group Inc. increased its holdings in shares of PPG Industries by 1.3% in the first quarter.
-Vanguard Group Inc. now owns 20,180,199 shares of the specialty chemicals company’s stock worth $2,645,019,000 after acquiring an additional 252,358 shares in the last quarter.
-Finally, Candriam Luxembourg S.C.A. increased its holdings in shares of PPG Industries by 7.1% in the first quarter.
-Candriam Luxembourg S.C.A. now owns 19,480 shares of the specialty chemicals company’s stock worth $2,553,000 after acquiring an additional 1,283 shares in the last quarter.
-Institutional investors own 78.95% of the company’s stock.
+Institutional investors and hedge funds have recently bought and sold shares of the company.
+Vontobel Holding Ltd. boosted its holdings in shares of PPG Industries by 51.9% in the first quarter.
+Vontobel Holding Ltd. now owns 5,991 shares of the specialty chemicals company’s stock worth $797,000 after acquiring an additional 2,048 shares during the period.
+Sei Investments Co. raised its position in shares of PPG Industries by 14.7% in the first quarter.
+Sei Investments Co. now owns 23,667 shares of the specialty chemicals company’s stock worth $3,099,000 after buying an additional 3,025 shares in the last quarter.
+Prudential PLC purchased a new stake in shares of PPG Industries in the first quarter worth $619,000.
+Vanguard Group Inc. raised its position in shares of PPG Industries by 1.3% in the first quarter.
+Vanguard Group Inc. now owns 20,180,199 shares of the specialty chemicals company’s stock worth $2,645,019,000 after buying an additional 252,358 shares in the last quarter.
+Finally, Candriam Luxembourg S.C.A. raised its position in shares of PPG Industries by 7.1% in the first quarter.
+Candriam Luxembourg S.C.A. now owns 19,480 shares of the specialty chemicals company’s stock worth $2,553,000 after buying an additional 1,283 shares in the last quarter.
+78.95% of the stock is owned by institutional investors.

 PPG Industries Increases Dividend

-The company also recently declared a quarterly dividend, which will be paid on Tuesday, September 12th.
-Stockholders of record on Thursday, August 10th will be paid a dividend of $0.65 per share.
-This represents a $2.60 annualized dividend and a dividend yield of 1.78%.
+The business also recently announced a quarterly dividend, which will be paid on Tuesday, September 12th.
+Stockholders of record on Thursday, August 10th will be given a dividend of $0.65 per share.
+This is an increase from PPG Industries’s previous quarterly dividend of $0.62.
+This represents a $2.60 dividend on an annualized basis and a dividend yield of 1.78%.
 The ex-dividend date is Wednesday, August 9th.
-This is a positive change from PPG Industries’s previous quarterly dividend of $0.62.
-PPG Industries’s dividend payout ratio is 44.52%.
+PPG Industries’s dividend payout ratio is currently 44.52%.

 PPG Industries Company Profile